slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - (kk) To make mistakes is human.
 To own your mistakes is divine.
 Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
 If you mess up, fess up.
 It’s astounding how powerful this ownership is.
 - (kk) When crisis and disaster strike, don’t waste them.
 No problems, no progress.
-- there is failure, only feedback.
+- there is no failure, only feedback. -- naval
--->
+- most of our suffering comes from avoidance. -- naval -->

 > *"Experience is merely the name men gave to their mistakes."